midknight41/easy-swf/README.md

 You need to be familiar with how SWF works.
 This [link](http://docs.aws.amazon.com/amazonswf/latest/developerguide/swf-dg-basic.html) is useful for understanding the core concepts.

-##Breaking Changes from Previous Version

-- The callback for ActivityHost.handleActivity() no longer includes an error.
-Errors are returned via ActivityHost.listen()
-- The callback for DeciderHost.handleWorkflow() no longer includes an error.
-Errors are returned via DeciderHost.listen()
-- DeciderContext.getFunction now requires a version parameter.
-This removed the need for explicit tast configuration.

 ##How to create a client

 ```